 More than 70 percent of cellulose insulation is recycled paper.
 Hence, vast amounts of discarded newspaper and cardboard are put to good use when cellulose insulation is manufactured.

-No greenhouse gases are used as propellants during the manufacturing process of cellulose insulation.
+No greenhouse gasses are used as propellants during the manufacturing process of cellulose insulation.
 Additionally, it contains more recycled material than any other type of insulation currently available.

 Cellulose has an R-value of 3.2 to 3.5 per inch of thickness, which is higher than fiberglass and some other common insulating materials.
 The high rating is because it is made from paper, which contains wood fiber.

 Wood has a cellular structure helps prevent air leakage and is naturally resistant to heat flow, making cellulose one of the most heat-resistant insulating materials available.

 This resistance to the conductive flow of heat will help keep your cellulose-insulated home warm during winter and cool during the summer, thus minimizing your energy bills throughout the year.

 You can click here for more ways to reduce your energy bills.